icplayer/icplayer/src/main/java/com/lorepo/icplayer/client/module/imagesource/documentation.md

     <tr>
         <td>Item</td>
         <td>
-           It's a name of a selected image.
+           It is the name of the selected image.
         </td>
     </tr>
 </table>

-The Image Source addon sends ItemConsumed type of events to Event Bus when a user consumes the image.
+The Image Source module sends ItemConsumed type of events to the Event Bus when the user uses the image.

 <table border='1'>
     <tr>